Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study

-\textbf{\textit{GW170817 GW constraints}} The GW-only analysis of GW170817 without the restriction to low spins in~\cite{Abbott:2018wiz} constrains the mass-weighted combination of tidal deformabilities $\tilde \Lambda=16/(13 M_{\rm tot}^5) [(1+12/Q)\lambda_1+(1+12Q)\lambda_2]$, where $M_{\rm tot}$ is the total mass of the binary, to be $\tilde \Lambda<630$.
-A value within these bounds could be either due to a BBH ($\tilde\Lambda=0$), a NS-BH with $\tilde \Lambda=16\lambda (1+12Q)/(13 M_{\rm tot}^5)$, or a NS-NS system.
-Altogether the GW measurements can only rule out NS-BH inspirals with EoSs in extreme corners of the possible parameter space.
-When specializing to the more restrictive assumption of low spins, the results of ~\cite{Abbott:2018wiz,2018arXiv180511581T} are still consistent with a wide range of NS-BH binaries, including both of our simulations with the DD2 EoS (a paper on GW inference is in preparation).
+\textbf{\textit{GW170817 GW constraints}} The GW-only analysis of GW170817 allowing high spins in~\cite{Abbott:2018wiz} constrains a mass-weighted combination of tidal deformabilities $\tilde \Lambda=16/(13 M_{\rm tot}^5) [(1+12/Q)\lambda_1+(1+12Q)\lambda_2]$, where $M_{\rm tot}=m_1+m_2$ and subscripts label the objects, to be $\tilde \Lambda<630$.
+This bound is consistent with NS-NS, but also with BH-BH having $\tilde\Lambda=0$ and NS-BH where $\lambda_1=0$.
+Altogether these GW measurements can only rule out NS-BH inspirals with EoSs in extreme corners of the possible parameter space.
+When specializing to the more restrictive assumption of low spins, the results of ~\cite{Abbott:2018wiz,2018arXiv180511581T} are still consistent with a wide range of NS-BH binaries, including both of our simulations with the DD2 EoS~\cite{Andrewinprep}.

-\textbf{\textit{EM Kilonova observables for NS-BH and NS-NS mergers.}} For our case studies, we construct kilonova bolometric lightcurves, arguably the most robust examples of EM observables, to compare with our results in the ultraviolet-optical-infrared (UVOIR).
+\textbf{\textit{EM Kilonova observables for NS-BH and NS-NS mergers.}} For our case studies, we construct kilonova bolometric lightcurves in the ultraviolet-optical-infrared (UVOIR), arguably the most robust examples of EM observables.
 However, the methods presented here could be extended to any prompt emission and afterglow lightcurves associated with the short $\gamma$-ray burst (SGRB) that followed GW170817.
-The UVOIR lightcurve depends critically on the mass, composition and velocity of different types of matter outflow from NS-NS or NS-BH mergers~\cite{1998ApJ...507L..59L,2005astro.ph.10256K,2010MNRAS.406.2650M}, the nature of the remnant (e.g., ~\cite{Kasen:2014toa,Metzger2014}), as well as the inclination viewing angle to the binary (e.g., \cite{Fernandez:2016sbf}).
+The UVOIR lightcurve depends critically on the mass, composition and velocity of different types of matter outflow from NS-NS or NS-BH mergers~\cite{1998ApJ...507L..59L,2005astro.ph.10256K,2010MNRAS.406.2650M}, the nature of the remnant (e.g., ~\cite{Kasen:2014toa,Metzger2014}), and the inclination viewing angle to the binary (e.g., \cite{Fernandez:2016sbf}).

-We expect to measure two types of outflows for our particular simulations: dynamical ejecta associated with tidal tails in the binaries' equatorial plane and winds from the remnant accretion disk.
-The latter are strongly dependent on the remnant, with an expected ejected mass $M_{\rm wind}\sim (0.1-0.5) M_{\rm rem}$~\cite{Just2014,Siegel2017}.
+We expect two types of outflows for our particular simulations: dynamical ejecta from tidal tails in the binaries' equatorial plane and winds from the remnant accretion disk.
+The latter strongly depend on the remnant, with an ejected mass $M_{\rm wind}\sim (0.1-0.5) M_{\rm rem}$~\cite{Just2014,Siegel2017}.
 Given the measured mass of the disk and dynamical ejecta, disk winds thus dominate the mass budget of the outflows.